 The EU's broadband strategy

-Broadband Europe promotes the Commission's strategy on Connectivity for a European Gigabit Society to connect European citizens and businesses with with very high-capacity networks, which will enable innovative products, services and applications to all citizens and business across the EU.
+Broadband Europe promotes the Commission's strategy on Connectivity for a European Gigabit Society by 2025 as well as the vision set by the Digital Decade for Europe’s digital transformation by 2030 to connect European citizens and businesses with very high-capacity networks, which will enable innovative products, services and applications to all citizens and business across the EU.

-This vision relies on three main strategic objectives for 2025:
+This Gigabit Society vision for 2025 relies on three main strategic objectives:

-- uninterrupted 5G coverage for all urban areas and major terrestrial transport paths, and
+- uninterrupted 5G coverage for all urban areas and major terrestrial transport paths;

 - access to connectivity offering at least 100 Mbps for all European households.